mrmcsoftware/CPUsimulator/README.md

 program into the simulator.

 For a live demo, go to **https://mrmcsoftware.github.io/CPUsimulator** but do try to use your own copy instead.
+Since the file loading function will only upload files from your computer (not a github repo), for the Live Demo, I've added the **Examples:** drop-down selection button (top-right).
+You can select the example program you want to run, then click **Start**.

 >Note: Ignore **`index.html`** .
 It is only there to make Github Pages work.